 HELD: Yes.
 The SC ruled that the managerial commission agreement executed by Chavez to authorize her Japanese Employer to deduct her salary is void because it is against our existing laws, morals and public policy.
 It cannot supersede the standard employment contract approved by the POEA with the following stipulation appended thereto:

 It is understood that the terms and conditions stated in this Employment Contract are in conformance with the Standard Employment Contract for Entertainers prescribed by the POEA under Memorandum Circular No. 2, Series of 1986.
 Any alterations or changes made in any part of this contract without prior approval by the POEA shall be null and void;

-The side agreement which reduced Chavez’s basic wage is null and void for violating the POEA’s minimum employment standards, and for not having been approved by the POEA.
+The side agreement which reduced Chavez’s basic wage is void for violating the POEA’s minimum employment standards, and for not having been approved by the POEA.
 Here, both Centrum Placement and Jaz Talents are solidarily liable.